Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

-Gabe Vincent and his Miami Heat teammates hit the court versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.
+Gabe Vincent and his Miami Heat teammates face the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.

-Let's dive into the prop bets available for Vincent, using stats and trends to make good predictions.
+In this piece we'll dive into Vincent's stats and trends, helping you make good picks on prop bets.

 Gabe Vincent Prop Bets vs. the Knicks